-Jesse Rodenbiker established the Sustainable Maritime China Lab at Cornell University in conjunction with his Atkinson Center for Sustainability postdoctoral research project of the same name.
+Rodenbiker established the Sustainable Maritime China Lab at Cornell University in conjunction with his Atkinson Center for Sustainability postdoctoral research project of the same name.
 The lab explores sustainability from multiple perspectives.
-We engage China in domestic, global, and diasporic contexts, as well as fisheries, urban markets, ocean territories, and social systems of valuation that shape maritime processes.
-In addition to being a venue for investigating socio-natural processes and relationships, the lab provides opportunities for students to gain first-hand field-based research experience.
+Lab members research China's domestically, globally, and diaspora communities, as well as fisheries, urban markets, and social systems of valuation that shape maritime processes.
+The lab provides opportunities for undergraduate students to gain first-hand field-based research experience.

 Erica Ruan Erica is from Brooklyn, NY and is a sophomore at Cornell pursuing a major in biological sciences.
 She is interested in studying the cultural aspects of poaching for traditional Chinese medicine and its environmental effects.
 On campus, she is involved in the project team AguaClara and the Biology Scholars Program.
 In her free time, she enjoys bowling, swimming, and learning to bake.